Long Island City

-Julie serves as a board member of Queens Community Board 2, Community Capacity Development (CCD): 696 Build Queensbridge (Advisory Board), Queens Together (Advisory Board), and is a co-founder of the Queens Small Business Alliance (QSBA).
+Julie served as a board member of Queens Community Board 2, Community Capacity Development (CCD): 696 Build Queensbridge (Advisory Board), Queens Together (Advisory Board), and was a co-founder of the Queens Small Business Alliance (QSBA).
 Julie also served on the Queens Borough President’s Complete Count Committee for the 2020 Census as the founder of the Technology Action Group.
 Julie also volunteers locally with Astoria, Sunnyside/Woodside, and Long Island City Mutual Aids.

 Julie is committed to bringing progressive solutions that are focused on protecting and alleviating the burdens of the most vulnerable communities.